California School for the Blind: Berkeley (1867–1980)

+School separation

 The school was separated by a legislative act in 1922 into separate programs, the California School for the Blind (CSB) and the California School for the Deaf, although formal separation with the completion of a new classroom building did not occur until July 1929.
 California School for the Blind was given authorization by the state legislature in 1943 to admit the deaf-blind, becoming the third school in the country to establish a deaf-blind program.
 The first deaf-blind student to graduate from CSB was graduated in 1949.

 The school's enrollment peaked in 1965 at 167 students.
 By 1973, the California Department of Education determined that the school needed to be relocated to a site more amenable to meeting accessibility for students with limited mobility and updating facilities to meet current earthquake and fire code standards.
-A new campus was constructed in Fremont, California and the school moved to its current home there in 1980.
+During the 1970s, a new campus was constructed in Fremont, California and the school moved to its current home there in 1980.

+In 1981 the Berkeley campus was designated a Berkeley Landmark.
+In 1982, it was placed on the National Register of Historic Places.

+The school's former site was divided between the University of California and the city of Berkeley.
+Both parties opened their portions of the site in 1986, the university as the Clark Kerr Campus residential complex and the city as Redwood Gardens, a home for financially needy elderly people.
 The school is a member of Council of Schools for the Blind (COSB).